RxLaboratory/Duik/src-docs/docs/guide/constraints/kinematics.md

 - Using **FK**, which is best if the limb is something just hanging (like hair strands or cloth, and tails), attached only on one side.
 - **Bézier IK**, which is a special kind of IK you can control with several controllers to define the curve of the limb, as you would for a Bézier path using points and tangents.
-  This is best if the chain is interacting with something else (attached) on both sides, like the spine, the neck, or the tail of the dog stucked in a door.
+  This is best if the chain is interacting with something else (attached) on both sides, like the spine, the neck, or the tail of the dog stuck in a door.
 Ouch.

 ![](../../img/duik/constraints/bezier-ik_00000.png)
 *Four layers controlled with Bézier IK*